Trial Lawyer for Accidents and Traumatic Brain Injuries (TBI)

-Thomas C. Doehrman is a founding partner of Doehrman Buba.
+Thomas C. Doehrman is a founding partner of Doehrman Buba Ring.
 With more than 30 years of personal injury experience in Indianapolis, Tom has successfully represented countless serious personal injury and accident victims and helped them obtain justice against those who have caused them harm.

 - Indiana, 1976